shumintan/introtoIM/week 4/readme.md

 ![](TAN_DataVisualizationStep5.png)

 ## Outcome
 This is the final outcome!
 I'm still unsure how to avoid the overlapping of words, so I am still working on it.
 But as of now, this is the final outcome that I am happy with.
+Green = Low / Yellow = Medium / Red = High / Purple = Very High
 ![](TAN_DataVisualizationFinal.png)

 ## Challenges